natronics/JSBSim-Manager/README.markdown

-Couputer rocket length: 1.6 meters, diameter: 81.39 mm
+Computed rocket length: 1.6 meters, diameter: 81.39 mm

-Generated diagram of the rocket, with a nosecone, fixed length payload section, and motor:
+Generated diagram of the rocket, with a nosecone, fixed length dummy payload section, and motor: